BenWoodford/Bakery-ASE/README.md

 Plug your normal map and smoothness into "Bakery Spec SH", and plug the output Diffuse into "Override Baked GI" (you'll need to enable this under "Additional Options" on your HDRP/URP template) and Specular into the Emissive.

 Currently does not work with the Standard ASE template.

+# Troubleshooting

+These shader functions are provided as-is, with no support guaranteed.